 Things to do in El Chalten

 We visited Mt Fitzroy on a half-day trek – Laguna Torre – that included Lago Capri.
-The trek was 11 km and 6 – 7 hour round trip that takes you to the foot of Cerro Torre for great views of Mt Fitzroy.
+The trek was 11 km and a 6 – 7 hour round trip that takes you to the foot of Cerro Torre for great views of Mt Fitzroy.

-You can visit Chorillo del Salto on its own or as part of your day visiting Mt Fitzroy.
+You can visit Chorillo del Salto on its own or as part of your day visit Mt Fitzroy.
 The waterfall has a drop of 20m.
 You can also visit my car or bicycle, it is a round journey of 8 km from the town centre.

 You can view our video of our trek to Mt Fitzroy here.